 Non-steroidal anti-inflammatory drugs, or NSAIDs, such as ibuprofen and aspirin, can cause health problems in several ways.
 Your body can retain fluid while on NSAIDs, raising your blood pressure and putting extra strain on your kidneys and heart.
 This creates a dangerous scenario where your chances of having a heart attack or stroke are increased.

 Even if you don’t have high blood pressure, using NSAIDs often and in higher amounts can potentially increase your risk of having a heart attack or stroke.
 Acetaminophen is usually a good substitute for NSAIDs, but check with your doctor for the best advice.
-You can try using a safe, plant-based supplement to reduce inflammation without risky drugs.
+You can try using plant-based aloe vera supplement to reduce inflammation without risky drugs.

 Many people use sleep aids from time to time, but these drugs can actually damage your sleep cycles.
 Healthy sleep cycles function as a repair mechanism for your body and mind.